Commitment + Clinical Leadership = Better Outcomes

 Protein is present within all of our cells in our bodies, with 20 amino acids utilizing proteins to carry out our body’s daily functions.11

 Adding more proteins into your diet is one small change you can make to start living healthier today.
-Some simple ways you can add more protein into your diet include:
+Some simple ways you can add more protein to your diet include:

 Watch Your Dressings and Condiments

-It isn’t always what you’re eating that’s unhealthy – sometimes it’s what you’re adding onto your meals that’s hindering you from being healthier.
+It isn’t always what you’re eating that’s unhealthy – sometimes it’s what you’re adding to your meals that’s hindering you from being healthier.

 To eat healthier, you can reduce the amount of unhealthy toppings or dressings you put on your meals.
 Some ideas include: